sanaazizuk/london-property-market-analysis/README.md

 The automatic model selected simple exponential smoothing with no trend and no seasonal component.
 This produced a forecast that was almost completely flat, showing zero per cent trend contribution and an expected change of £0 across the entire forecast period.
 That did not match the real pattern in the historical data, where median prices had clearly risen over ten years despite month to month volatility.
 A default model was quietly contradicting a decade of visible movement.

 The model was adjusted manually using Tableau's custom forecast options, setting the trend component to additive while keeping the seasonal component as none, since no genuine twelve month seasonal pattern was detected in either version.
-The adjusted model produces a forecast that rises in line with the historical trend, projecting a change of approximately £9,654 in median price over the twenty month period, with the movement now correctly attributed to trend rather than ignored.
+The adjusted model produces a forecast that rises in line with the historical trend, projecting a change of approximately £9,654 in median price over the twenty month period, with that movement now correctly attributed to trend rather than ignored.

 Both the naive and adjusted models rate Poor on Tableau's own quality metric.
 That is not a sign the adjustment failed.
 It reflects a real characteristic of the underlying data, where short term month to month volatility, including the low volume dip investigated earlier, is large relative to the size of the ten year trend.
 This makes any short term forecast inherently uncertain regardless of model choice.